 Mark nodded gravely, holding back tears, so I did the mature thing and I started to cry real tears.
 I couldn’t help it.
 I can deal with Mark crying (hell, half of the time, if he cries, it’s because I infringed on his “rights”) but watching a five-year-old being stoical is possibly the saddest thing in the world.

 Eventually, we dried our tears and he agreed to go.

 I spent another day running around and accomplishing apparently nothing while Feng was at the dentist, then we picked him up at three.

 “How did it go?”
 I asked.

 “He sounds like me when I’m doing something I hate,” I told Feng later.
 “I’m not sure ‘it went by fast’ is the expected comment for a first school day.”

-Feng shrugged, still worried about the fridge issue, added to the tooth issue the dentist had just discovered.
+Feng shrugged, still worried about the fridge issue, which added to the tooth issue the dentist had just discovered.

 “And that painting he did at school… I mean, it’s dark, isn’t it?
 Looks like a Picasso Período Azul, when he was depressed.”

 Honestly, I feel a bit down myself as well.
 I can’t help wondering what the hell I’m doing here.

 I’d better find my purpose again, and fast.